duttashi/duttashi.github.io/_posts/2017-06-01-to-eat-or-not-to-eat.md

 If we look at the structure of the dataset, we notice that each variable has several factor levels.
 Moreover, these levels are `unordered`.
 Such unordered categorical  variables are termed as **nominal variables**.
 The opposite of unordered is ordered, we all know that.
 The `ordered` categorical variables are called, **ordinal variables**.

 "In the measurement hierarchy, interval variables are highest, ordinal variables are next, and nominal variables are lowest.
-Statistical methods for variables of one type can also be used with variables at higher levels but not at lower levels.", see [Agresti](https://mathdept.iut.ac.ir/sites/mathdept.iut.ac.ir/files/AGRESTI.PDF)
+Statistical methods for variables of one type can also be used with variables at higher levels but not at lower levels.", see the book, `Categorical Data Analysis` by [Alan Agresti](https://www.wiley.com/en-us/Categorical+Data+Analysis%2C+3rd+Edition-p-9780470463635)

 I found this [cheat-sheet](https://stats.idre.ucla.edu/other/mult-pkg/whatstat/) that can aid in determining the right kind of test to perform on categorical predictors (independent/explanatory variables).
 Also, this [SO post](https://stats.stackexchange.com/questions/108007/correlations-with-categorical-variables) is very helpful.
 See the answer by user `gung`.